 In my vain attempt to determine how many pitches Bill Lee actually threw in Game 2, I naturally ran across Lee’s recollections of that game and the series.
 One thing Lee says emphatically: “We were a better team than the Reds, we outscored them [30-29], and we outplayed them.
 In fact, we should have won that Series in six games.”

-Lee was and remains a counter-cultural, almost renegade figure who advocated sprinkling the chronic on one’s flapjacks.
-But the man has a point.
-Yes, these Reds are commonly held as one of the best teams of all-time; they won 108 games in 1975, swept the Yankees in 1976, lost two more World Series during this era (1970, 1972), and contended for the NL pennant every year.
+Lee was and remains a counter-cultural, benignly psychotic, thoroughly renegade figure who talks a bit too much about sprinkling the chronic on his flapjacks.
+But the man has a point: Yes, these Reds are commonly held up as one of the best teams of all-time; they won 108 games in 1975, swept the Yankees in 1976, lost two more World Series during this era (1970, 1972), and contended for the NL pennant every year.
 They exhibited an uncanny resilience in ‘75, coming from behind to win Games 2 and 7 — in the 9th.
 But Boston was better.
 Any review of Game 3 on YouTube makes this much clear: The Sox could easily have won the first three games of this series.
 That they instead trailed 2-1 is something of travesty.

-Game 3 is overshadowed by the Armbrister Affair but this tilt had everything: A World Series-record six home runs, another 9th inning comeback (this one by the Sox), a desperate emptying of both bullpens, and one of the most controversial umpiring decisions in MLB history.
+Game 3 is overshadowed by the Armbrister Affair but this tilt had everything: A World Series-record six home runs, another 9th inning comeback (this one by the Sox), a desperate emptying of both bullpens, and one of the most controversial umpiring decisions in Major League Baseball history.